“‘What’s the most transformative educational experience you’ve had?’”

 - Build an argument that demonstrates the relationship between your personal experience and the two authors cited in the assignment (Bruni and Baldwin).

-- You may use the word “I” in your essay.
+- You may use the pronoun “I” in your essay.

 - FERPA laws prevent us from talking to parents.
 Incoming first-year students with questions about this assignment or the placement process need to write to us directly at firstname.lastname@example.org.

 - We expect this to be original work and discourage students from seeking extensive outside help.
 The goals of the placement assessment are to match students with the writing course that will best serve their needs and support their success in college.